duyphong1204/Logseq/pages/ULISS___Sem4___General Geography Of The UK & The US___Unit 5%3A Wales.md

 			- The highest peak, Snowdon, is 1,085 m.
 				- You can reach the summit on foot or by the mountain railway, which is 7 km long.
 	- ## Weather and climate
-		- The climate of Wales, like that of England, is mild and moist.
+		- The climate of Wales, like that of England
+			- is mild and moist.
-		- The average daily temperature in July is 16°C, and in January it is 4°C.
+		- The average daily temperature
+			- in July is 16°C
+			- in January it is 4°C.
 		- Of the four constituent countries of the United Kingdom, Wales has the highest average rainfall (about 1385mm for the whole country).
-			- Annual rainfall varies with elevation, ranging from about 760mm in certain coastal regions to more than 2,500mm in the Snowdon massif.
+			- Annual rainfall varies with elevation
+				- ranging from about 760mm in certain coastal regions to more than 2,500mm in the Snowdon massif.
 	- ## Welsh identity
 		- A feeling of loyalty to Wales is often similar in nature to the fairly weak loyalties to particular geographical areas found throughout England - it is regional rather than nationalistic.
 			- People of Wales do not have as many reminders of their Welshness in everyday life.